Cell and Gene Therapy

-Cell and gene therapies are important novel approaches to activate immune response, repair pathogenic mutations, and to repair or replace damaged tissue or cells.
-Ensuring correct genetic modification of these products is key in ensuring safe and effective therapies.
+Cell and gene therapies are important novel approaches to activate immune response, repair pathogenic mutations, and repair or replace damaged tissue or cells.
+Ensuring correct genetic modification of these products is key in ensuring safe and effective therapies, and is important to demonstrate unambiguously during the regulatory approval process.

 Cergentis' TLA technology contributes to upstream and downstream stages of cell and gene therapy product development and production.